mindsdb/mindsdb/mindsdb/integrations/handlers/ms_teams_handler/README.md

 #### Step 2.2: Create an Agent using the Conversational Model

-Let's create an agent using the conversational model and the skill created above:
+Let's create an agent using the conversational model created above:

 ~~~~sql
 CREATE AGENT convo_agent